lcapellino/Typo3_Mailman_ext/Documentation/Template.rst

-Inside the for loop you can select the following values from the mailinglists
+Inside the for loop you can select the following values from the mailinglists.
+These are all values from Mailman.
 ::
 	mailinglist.description

 	mailinglist.display_name